2023-04-21 17:29:15

 Christoph Stark (ÖVP), who was impressed by what he saw as constructive and targeted discussions, spoke of a “remarkable meeting”.
 Contrary to the cliché that young people follow “the call of digitization” without thinking, the debate was differentiated and took place with “a lot of vision”.

 SPÖ mandater Eva Maria Holzleitner particularly emphasized the wide range of topics that the students brought up.
-Even the real MPs could take some of the students with them into their own work, she said, praising the courage it takes to speak in the House.
+Even the real MPs might take some of the students with them into their own work, she said, praising the courage it takes to speak in the House.

 Christian Ries (FPÖ) also expressed his enthusiasm for the students’ commitment to this “difficult subject”, which has many facets, as the club and committee meetings had already demonstrated.
-The participants could have gained an understanding of the “complex background work” of the parliamentarians.
+The participants might have gained an understanding of the “complex background work” of the parliamentarians.

 Sibylle Hamann from the Greens “trembled” with the participants in the youth parliament, as she reported in the plenum.
 It has become clear that what is said does not always have to correspond to what is understood.
-Hamann was particularly pleased about the “unexpected formation of a coalition” in the course of the deliberations.
+Hamann was particularly pleased regarding the “unexpected formation of a coalition” in the course of the deliberations.

 President of the National Council Sobotka also expressed his delight at the differentiated debate and particularly emphasized the sentence made in the plenary session “No education is more expensive than education”.
 In the digital sector, society has “come under pressure”, especially due to the latest developments in the field of artificial intelligence.
 The young generation in particular now needs the necessary knowledge to understand the underlying mechanisms and, if necessary, to be able to set limits.
 Sobotka appealed to the young people that it was now their task to preserve democracy as the guarantor of freedom and prosperity.
 It doesn’t matter in which sectors you find yourself in the future – politics affects everyone. (end youth parliament) wit